 As we pass through life on the physical plane, things happen.
-We contract flus and colds and viruses, and we sustain physical injuries, like falling off our bikes as children or experiencing sports injuries.
-As adults, we may throw our back out or experience a serious car accident, in the process, acquiring bruises, cuts, sprains, infections, lacerations, and sometimes broken bones.
+We contract flu and colds and viruses, and we sustain physical injuries, like falling off our bikes as children or experiencing sports injuries.
+As adults, we may throw our back out or experience a serious car accident, and in the process, acquire bruises, cuts, sprains, infections, lacerations, and sometimes broken bones.

 In looking through the shamanic healer’s eyes, the ultimate causes of virtually all illness are to be found within the imaginal realms–in those same regions from which illness derives its initial power to affect us adversely.
 Because of this, it is not enough to simply suppress the effects of illness with medication on the physical plane and hope for the best.
 For true healing to occur, the causes of the illness must be addressed.

-From the shaman’s perspective, there are three classic causes of illness, and interestingly, they are not microbes or bacteria or viruses.
+From the shaman’s perspective, there are three classic causes of illness, and interestingly, they are not microbes or bacteria, or viruses.
 Rather, they are negative internal states that appear within us in response to negative or traumatic life experiences.
-The first among these is disharmony.

 Disharmony is what we experience when life suddenly loses its meaning or when we have lost an important connection to life.